lucahendicott/password-generator/README.md

 # password-generator

-This web page generates a password between 8 and 128 characters for a user based off of their preferences for incorporating uppercase letters, lowercase letters, numbers and/or special characters.
+This web application generates a password between 8 and 128 characters for a user based off of their preferences for incorporating uppercase letters, lowercase letters, numbers and/or special characters.

 ## How it Works